Tuesday, Mar 11, 2014

 You can do your part too.
 While our to-go containers are recyclable or compostable, it still takes resources to create and recycle them.
 The most environmentally friendly contribution our customers can make to the sustainability of dining at Dartmouth College on a daily basis is to enjoy your food in '53 Commons.

-For the Fall 2010 reopening of the Class of 1953 Commons Dining Hall several of the cleaning chemicals used in the Greener Cleaning at 1953 Commons Dining Hall have been changed to “Greener” products.
+The Class of 1953 Commons Dining Hall and other Dining Locations on campus use "Green" cleaning products.
 These include the dishwasher detergent and rinse agent, pot washing presoak and the pot and pan detergent.
-The new products used carry the Design for the Environment Label.
+These productscarry the Design for the Environment Label.

 Behind the scenes: